R0T1N00M/OverTheWireBandit/Bandit5 challenge.md

 **Solution**
 <br>
 Do a 'ls -la', change directory or 'cd' to "inhere" directory, look through each file for human-readable.
+(Fyi, look for ASCII text)

 **Step 1:**
 <br>